-Cal has all of the answers to these age old questions, for a very simple reason.
-He is a Dungeon Heart, a soul forced against his will into a magical stone.
-After several lonely years, Cal was able to regain sentience, allowing him to form new memories while slowly growing a dungeon around himself.
-With help from a friend, Cal learned how to create monsters and traps, increasing his power and size quickly.
+Cal has all of the answers to these age-old questions for a very simple reason.
+He is a Dungeon Core, a soul forced against his will into a magical stone.
+With the help of an energetic friend, Cal grows a dungeon around himself to bring in new sources of power.

-When a threat to his existence rears its head, Cal decides that he will do anything to stay alive and become stronger.
-Unfortunately for treasure-seekers, the fastest way for Cal to achieve his goal... is to eat anyone that enters his depths.
+When a threat he doesn’t fully comprehend bares its many teeth, Cal is determined to survive the attempt on his life.
+Unfortunately for adventurers, the only way for him to achieve his goal is to eat anyone that enters his depths.

 The Divine Dungeon: Dungeon Madness

 Expansion.
 Uneasy alliances.
 Looming Madness.